tytydraco/yessleep/out/Our_Deep_Space_Telescope_Looked_Back.md

 And all he wanted to do was share its gift.

 I tried asking him how he knew all of this, if something had spoken to him.
 And in a shaky voice he replied “all you have to do is look, and you understand.”

-Every night since then Allistor’s came back, and tried to force his way inside my trailer with the help of the other afflicted.
-And each night they get closer to succeeding, and I get more tired.
+When I refused to let Allistor inside, he tried to force his way in with the help of the other afflicted.
+And each night since then he tries again, and each night they get closer to succeeding, and I get more tired.

 I’ve barricaded myself best I can, but it’s only a matter of time before they hack their way through, I knew that.
 I was just hoping I could hold out long enough for the supplies to get here.
 For help to arrive.